My Account Pages ↑ Back to top

 - the payment gateway used to purchase the subscription must support subscription cancellation.

-- the subscription must have at least one future payment, as there is no need to cancel a subscription that will expire before any future payment is processed.
+- the subscription must have at least one future payment as there is no need to cancel a subscription that will end before any future payment is processed.

 Remove a Product Item ↑ Back to top